xiaoyang-sde/knowledge-base/docs/computer-systems/03-optimization.md

 Loop unrolling is a program transformation that reduces the number of iterations for a loop by increasing the number of elements computed on each iteration.

-- Reduce the number of opreations that don't contribute directly to the result of the program
+- Reduce the number of operations that don't contribute directly to the result of the program
 - Expose ways that could transform the code to reduce the number of operations in the critical path

 'k x 1 loop unrolling' refers to the transformation that unroll by a factor of `k` but accumulate values in a single variable.